 For example, the photo below shows a white larva of the German cockroach (prusaka):

-And here - the larvae of a black cockroach, just hatched from eggs ootecs:
+And here - larvae of a black cockroach, just hatched from eggs ootecs:

-And then - the dark brown female of the Madagascar cockroach and her "snow-white" offspring "born" by her (the Madagascar cockroach refers to egg-living species, that is, the larvae hatch from the eggs in the mother's body, and only then "born" to the light - this mechanism increases the survival of the younger generation) :
+And then - the dark brown female of the Madagascar cockroach and the "snow-white" offspring "born" by it (the Madagascar cockroach refers to egg-living species, that is, the larvae hatch from the eggs in the mother's body, and only then "born" to light - this mechanism increases the survival of the younger generation) :

 So, given that every home cockroach hatch from an egg, any larva at the beginning of its life has a white body color.
-Therefore, if you have met a small white cockroach in an apartment - you should not think that it is a mutant, it only says that more recently, the ranks of pests have been replenished by 20-30 new small specimens (just as many eggs are in the oestrus of the cockroach on average).
+Therefore, if you have met a small white cockroach in an apartment - you should not think that it is a mutant, it only says that more recently, the ranks of pests have been replenished by 20-30 new small specimens (the number of eggs is on average in the ointec of the cockroach).

 It is interesting

-But the female cockroaches carry capsules on themselves until the hatching of the larvae, resulting in a significant increase in egg survival.
+But female cockroaches carry capsules on themselves until the hatching of the larvae, resulting in a significant increase in the survival rate of eggs.

-However, why sometimes in the apartment there are also large white cockroaches, long past the stage of the larva of the first age?
+But why sometimes in the apartment there are also large white cockroaches that have long passed the stage of the larva of the first age?

-The fact is that as the growth of the hard chitinous cover of the larva (nymph) becomes too small for it - it grows out of it, as a child grows out of his clothes.
+The fact is that as the growth grows, the hard chitinous cover of the larva (nymph) becomes too small for it - it grows out of it, as a child grows out of its clothes.
 This shell can be slightly stretched, but completely beyond the growth of the insect does not have time.

 Therefore, approximately 5-7 times before reaching adulthood, the nymph sheds, dumping the old cover.
-Every time at the moment of molting, an overgrown larva emerges from an old brownish shell in slightly pigmented, almost white covers, which again need from several hours to several days in order to darken.
+Every time at the moment of molting, an overgrown larva crawls out from the old brownish shell in poorly pigmented, almost white covers, which again need from several hours to several days to darken.

-In the photos below, a freshly shed white nymph of a cockroach just shown:
+In the photos below, a newly mellowed white nymph of the cockroach is shown:

-It is these grown-up larvae or the adults who come out of the last larval "costume" of adult white cockroaches that residents of apartments and private houses sometimes notice in kitchens, in toilets and bathrooms (in places close to water sources).
+It is these grown-up larvae or the adults who emerge from the last larval "costume" of adult white cockroaches that residents of apartments and private houses sometimes notice in kitchens, in toilets and bathrooms (in places close to water sources).

 Pay attention when the next time you see a white cockroach: most likely, it will not have wings.
-Still, on 5-6 lines in the larval stage the insect has only one molt, after which an adult pest with developed wings appears.
+All the same, in 5-6 lines in the larval stage the insect has only one molt, after which an adult pest with developed wings appears.
 And given that until the last molt does not survive more than 20% of insects, the probability of seeing an adult white pest is very low.